PetaTookmyKFC/Prehnite_Logs/readme.md

 #### Message
 This is the message that is send into the log function. ( This must be a string! )

+!Important
+This is mainly used for developing as each log is seperated by function and not module or file.